sylviamoss/diceware-cli/README.md

 ## Installation Guide

 Unzip the zip files to find the binaries inside.
-To access it from the command-line, you will need to add the folder path somewhere on your **PATH** variable.
+To access it from the command line, you will need to add the folder path somewhere on your **PATH** variable.

 See [this page](https://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux-unix) for instructions on setting the **PATH** on Linux and Mac.
 [This page](https://stackoverflow.com/questions/1618280/where-can-i-set-path-to-make-exe-on-windows) contains instructions for setting the **PATH** on Windows.